yaccos/hairpin/README.md

 python3 hairpin.py --help
 ```

+Also, you *can* use the functions and classes provided by the software as part of a custom script as done in the
+examples.
+Note though that the internal API is poorly documented, so issues and pull requests regarding its documentation
+are welcome.

 ## More about the arguments
 Except the input file, all options have default values.
 The input must be in `fasta`-format,